Climate Action Plan

 Water Footprint

-A study that establishes an indicator of water use and pollution in Porto Alegre.
-Three types of Water Footprint (blue, green, and gray) will be evaluated, considering the main processes occurring in the municipality: Agricultural (crop production, pastures, and livestock), Domestic (residential, commercial, and public), and Industrial (manufacturing and mining industries).
+This study established an indicator for water use and pollution in Porto Alegre.
+It evaluated three types of Water Footprint (blue, green, and grey), considering the main processes in the municipality: Agricultural (crop production, pasture, and livestock), Domestic (residential, commercial, and public), and Industrial (manufacturing and mining industries).

 Documents